-CDN will shard files to improve storage efficiency when caching resources.
+Tencent Cloud CDN divides a file into several shards to improve storage efficiency when caching resources.
 It also supports Range requests.
 For example, if a request carries HTTP header

 After Range GETs is enabled, if a partial file requested by a user has expired, CDN will perform Range GETs to pull and cache the required partial file and return it to the user.
 After Range GETs is disabled, even if a user only requests a partial file, CDN will pull the entire file and then cache it before returning the requested partial file to the user.

-Enabling Range GETs can greatly increase the delivery efficiency of large files, improve the response time, and reduce the pressure on the origin server.
+Enabling Range GETs can greatly increase the delivery efficiency of large files, reduce the response time and the pressure on the origin server.

-After Range GETs is enabled, resources will be cached in shards on the node.
-These shards have the same cache expiration time and follow the cache expiration rule defined by the user.
+- After Range GETs is enabled, resources will be cached in shards on the nodes.
+These shards have the same cache validity period and follow the cache validity rule defined by the user.

-Log in to the CDN Console, select Domain Management on the left sidebar, and click Manage on the right of the domain name to access its configuration page.
-Under the Origin Configuration tab, find Range GETs configuration, which is disabled by default.
-However, it is enabled by default for domain names of COS origin servers:
+Log in to the CDN console, select Domain Management on the left sidebar, click Manage on the right of a domain name to enter its configuration page.
+Open the Origin-pull Configuration tab to see the Range GETs Configuration section.

 cloud.tencent.com is as follows:

-http://cloud.tencent.com/test.apk resource.
-After the node receives the request and finds that the cached
+http://cloud.tencent.com/test.apk.
+After the node receives the request and finds that the cached file

-test.apk file has already expired, it will initiate a Range GETs request to get and cache the resource by shards.
-If user B also makes a Range request at this time and the shards stored on the node match the specified byte segments in the Range request, the resource will be directly returned to user B without waiting to obtain all shards.
+test.apk has already expired, it will initiate a Range GETs request to get and cache the resource by shards.
+If user B also makes a Range request at this time and the shards stored on the node match the specified byte segments in the Range request, the resource will be directly returned to user B even though the shards are not completely obtained.